top of page

 Please send an email to eowen@workshopu.org with the subject line "WU Coach Application" that includes the following:

-1. A cover letter that includes a description of why you are interested in this role and how you meet most or all of the qualifications we are seeking.
+1. A cover letter that includes a description of why you are interested in this role and how you meet most or all of the qualifications we are seeking. ***Please confirm you are available for ALL scheduling requirements.*** Then provide details on how you meet the qualification preferences.

-2. A standard resume or Linked-in profile
+2. A standard resume or link to your LinkedIn profile

 3. Email address and mobile number